 Company owners who wish to diversify their products and services, or go in a new direction, may decide to set up a secondary company.
-In this case, it may be necessary to transfer some assets to the new company to provide it with necessary investment (e.g. before it starts generating revenues).
+In this case, it may be necessary to transfer some assets to the new company to provide it with the necessary investment (e.g., before it starts generating revenues).

 How to transfer assets between two companies

 The transfer process itself can take the form of a contract for transfer/purchase of business assets.